Excel to CSV Converter — Free Online

-Convert XLS to CSV online for free.
+Convert Excel to CSV online for free.
 No signup required.
 Client-side — your files never leave your device.

 About XLS to CSV Conversion